 If you are in Kalamitsa on the 2nd September, you can attend the large religious festival that takes please each year, honouring the saint.
 At the festival you can sample some traditional music and dance, as well as food and drink.

-Dominated by the rough and beautiful scenery, close to the Ari plateau, is the grave of the British poet, Robert Brook.
+Dominated by the rough and beautiful scenery, close to the Ari plateau, is the grave of Robert Brooke, the famed British poet.
 Also close here is the Bifi Pigi ( The Bride Stream ), which is found in the area of Voukolina.

 There are several very interesting places to visit in and around Kalamitsa.
 The bay of Tristomo, which is located close by, was used by allied forces during the first world war.
 The region here in Skyros is perfect for exploring, and as well as the various interesting places, you can enjoy the wonderful scenery and landscapes, where the mountains and the sea blend together perfectly.